bu-bioinfo-comp-workshops/bu-bioinfo-comp-workshops.github.io/GITHUB_ACTIONS_SETUP.md

 # GitHub Actions CI/CD Setup

-This repository now uses a custom GitHub Actions workflow to build and deploy the Jekyll site instead of the default GitHub Pages build process.
+This repository now uses GitHub's auto-generated Jekyll workflow to build and deploy the site instead of the default GitHub Pages build process.

 ## Workflow Overview

-The workflow (`.github/workflows/jekyll.yml`) performs the following steps:
+GitHub automatically created a Jekyll workflow that:

-1. **Triggers**: Runs on pushes to `main`/`master` branches, pull requests, and manual dispatch
+1. **Triggers**: Runs on pushes to the main branch and can be manually triggered
-2. **Build Job**:
+2. **Build Process**:
-   - Sets up Ruby 3.1 environment
+   - Sets up the appropriate Ruby environment
-   - Installs dependencies using Bundler
+   - Installs Jekyll and dependencies
-   - Builds the Jekyll site with production settings
+   - Builds the site with Jekyll
-   - Uploads the built site as an artifact
+   - Uploads the built site as a Pages artifact
-3. **Deploy Job**:
+3. **Deploy Process**:
-   - Deploys the built site to GitHub Pages
+   - Automatically deploys to GitHub Pages
-   - Only runs for pushes to main/master branches
+   - Updates the live site at your GitHub Pages URL

-## Required Repository Settings
+## Repository Configuration

-To enable this workflow, you need to configure your repository settings:
+The workflow was enabled when you:

-1. Go to your repository's **Settings** → **Pages**
+1. Went to your repository's **Settings** → **Pages**
-2. Under "Source", select **GitHub Actions**
+2. Selected **GitHub Actions** as the source
-3. The workflow will automatically deploy to GitHub Pages on successful builds
+3. GitHub automatically detected your Jekyll site and created the appropriate workflow

 ## Dependencies